myhuang233/BS-BHS/README.md

 # General

-This folder provides more detailed results for the comparison betweeen Bayesian Stacking and Bayesian Hierarchical Stacking.
+This folder provides more detailed results for the comparison betweeen Bayesian Stacking (BS) and Bayesian Hierarchical Stacking (BHS).

 ## Model Weights using BS and BHS